aks-cs5211004/COL788_Assignments/README.md

 - Complete source code located in the `code/` subfolder, including `main.c`.
 - Clean, handwritten diagram of the hardware connections: `Assignment5/Connections_Drawing.jpeg`.
 - Picture of the actual hardware setup: `Assignment5/Connections.jpeg`.
-- Logs for Heart Rate and Temperature data written to the SD Card.
+- Logs for Heart Rate and Temperature data written to the SD Card: `Assignment5/heart_rate_log.txt` and `Assignment5/temperature_log.txt`
 - Manual modifications made to `main.c` and the `.ioc` file to include the `FreeRTOS` library.
 - `.ioc` file:
   - `Assignment5/code/assignment5.ioc`